department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/yellow-ribbon.md

 ### Can I get this benefit?
 You can get this benefit if:
 - You qualify for the maximum benefit rate under the Post-9/11 GI Bill, **and**
-- Your school takes part in the Yellow Ribbon Program and has confirmed your enrollement with us.
+- Your school takes part in the Yellow Ribbon Program and has confirmed your enrollment with us.

 You **may** get this benefit if:
 - You're the dependent of a Veteran who qualifies for transfer of entitlement for the Post-9/11 GI Bill.
 [Find out about transferring Post-9/11 GI Bill benefits](/education/gi-bill/transfer/).<br />